HL7/US-Core-STU3/pages/_includes/us-core-careteam-intro.md

 The following are example usage scenarios for the US Core-CareTeam profile:

--   Record or query for a Patient's CareTeam
+-   Query for a Patient's CareTeam
--   Query for all Patient' with a particular careteam member
+-   Record or update a Patient's CareTeam

 ##### Mandatory Data Elements and Terminology